sunil390/zLearning/AWS/AWS Essentials.md

 ## VPC

+### Overview

+1. Logically isolated section of AWS cloud
+2. Virtual Network Environment
+    1. IP Address Range
+    2. Subnets
+    3. Route Tables
+    4. Network Gateways
+3. Default ipv4 private ip addresses
+4. VPC Spans all the available AZ's in the region
+5. One or more subnets in each AZ
+6. Each Subnet must remain within one AZ
+7. By Default 5 VPC's can be created per AWS Account per region.
+Call AWS Support to increase this.

+### Concepts

 1. Private IP address range - Classless Inter-Domain Routing Block (CIDR)
 2. Allowed CIDR Block size : /16 and /28
     1. eg:- 10.0.0.0/16